 Your education should prepare you for more than a successful career.
 It should help you develop a sense of purpose and offer you the chance to put your gifts to work for others.
-At Drake, you can start down this path right away, through many opportunities to get involved in community service and grow as a leader.
+At Drake, you can start down this path right away, though many opportunities to get involved in community service and grow as a leader.

 Developing your potential as a leader can happen in more ways than you might imagine.
 Yes, you can run for a Student Senate position and play an important part in campus life.
 But you can also step forward as a leader of the Drake Disc Golf Club, the Dance Team, or the Bass Fishing Club.
 Or you can become a leader on the playing field, in the residence hall system, or in your fraternity or sorority.
 Or, you can have a great idea and help launch a whole new organization or event.

-In addition, Drake offers you several opportunities specially focused on leadership development.
+In addition, Drake offers you several opportunities especially focused on leadership development.
 One is an academic concentration in Leadership, a program open to students in every major that combines theoretical understanding with hands-on experience.

 Our Donald V. Adams Leadership Institute also offers leadership training, focusing on everything from what it means to be a leader to strategies for promoting inter-cultural conflict resolution.
 Highlights include the Emerging Leaders Program for first-year students, the Adams Academy, which offers yearlong leadership opportunities for sophomores through seniors, and the Lila and Richard Sussman leadership workshops and conferences.